particle-iot/docs/src/content/reference/device-os/firmware.md

 the SIM card connector.
 The active SIM card setting is stored in non-volatile memory and only needs to be set once.
 The setting will be preserved across reset, power down, and firmware upgrades.

-For Boron LTE modules, a special command needs to be given to the cell radio after setting setActiveSIM.
+For Boron LTE modules, a special command needs to be given to the cell radio after setting `setActiveSim`.
 If this command is not given, the device may end up blinking green, and the device does not connect to cloud.
-Please refer to the documentation [here](https://github.com/particle-iot/docs/blob/master/src/content/support/particle-devices-faq/electron-3rdparty-sims.md#setting-up-a-3rd-party-sim-card---boron) if you are switching SIM cards with Boron LTE.
+Please refer to [this support article](/support/particle-devices-faq/electron-3rdparty-sims) if you are switching SIM cards with Boron LTE.

 ```cpp